Enapter/marketplace/climate_sensors/sonoff_snzb-02d/README.md

 1. **Zigbee2MQTT Setup**

 It is recommended to have **Zigbee2MQTT** installed on Enapter Gateway as Docker Container.
-For detailed guide have a look at the guide here.
+For detailed guide have a look at the Enapter's guide here.

+More information can be found in the [official documentation](https://www.zigbee2mqtt.io/guide/installation/).

 3. **Node-RED Setup**

 Virtual UCM can communicate using HTTP API, however Zigbe2MQTT solution provides only MQTT interface.
 In order to make conversion from MQTT to HTTP it is convinient to use **Node-RED** as it has this as built-in functionality for this.
 The convinience of the Node-RED is also in `No Code` approach which makes setup fast and easy.
 For detailed guide have a look at the guide here.

 ## **Adding Sensor to Zigbee2MQTT**

+More information can be found in the [official documentation](https://www.zigbee2mqtt.io/guide/usage/pairing_devices.html).

 ## **Connect to Enapter**